mountie/mountie.github.com/_posts/2012-11-27-redsocks-ssh-vpn.markdown

 I'm at a company now where I work from work, and from home.
 And much of the work involves access to work servers in the lab.
-We have access through a single SSH server, running on a "bastion host" on a non-standard port...
+We have access through a single SSH server, running on a "bastion host" on a non-standard port.
+No real VPN.

 So, when I'm at home, I want quick access to everything on the work lan.
 HTTP servers (running gitlab, jenkins, bugzilla, wiki, etc), GIT servers (over ssh and git), VMWare servers, RDP servers, etc...
+I quickly got tired of the man port-forwards, and trying to remember what local port was pointing at which "remote" service.

-My solution to this involves the SSH server we have access to, SSH's built-in SOCKS5 proxy, and redsocks, a proxy server that makes use of "REDIRECT" firewall rules.
+My solution to this involved the SSH server we have access to, SSH's built-in SOCKS5 proxy, and redsocks, a proxy server that makes use of "REDIRECT" firewall rules.
+I had discovered redsocks previously when I used to have a device that wanted network access (Nexus 7 Tablet) in an environment where I had no wifi (and wasn't allowed to run a wifi) and everything needed to go through a corporate HTTP proxy.
+Bluetooth PAN + redsocks gave my tablet network access then, and now gives me transparent access to my work LAN wherever I am.

 One potential problem is if both the "work lan" and my "home lan" are using the same address range.
 That would cause IP address conflicts between home devices, and work devices.
 But